Beauty Pageant (Parks and Recreation): Plot

-At the beginning of the episode, Leslie (Amy Poehler) proudly announces to the parks and recreation staff that she will be judging the Miss Pawnee beauty pageant, a job she takes very seriously.
-Tom (Aziz Ansari), excited at the prospect of judging women on the basis of their looks, pulls some strings to get a spot on the judging panel along with Leslie.
-April (Aubrey Plaza) enters the contest in order to win the $600 prize, despite being disgusted with the concept of a beauty contest.
+At the beginning of the episode, Leslie proudly announces to the parks and recreation staff that she will be judging the Miss Pawnee beauty pageant, a job she takes very seriously.
+Tom, excited at the prospect of judging women on the basis of their looks, pulls some strings to get a spot on the judging panel along with Leslie.
+April enters the contest in order to win the $600 prize, despite being disgusted with the concept of a beauty contest.
 She tries, unsuccessfully, to gain an advantage by sucking up to Leslie.
-Later, Pawnee police officer Dave Sanderson (Louis C.K.) visits Leslie at work to ask her out on a date.
+Later, Pawnee police officer Dave Sanderson visits Leslie at work to ask her out on a date.
 She initially accepts, but when Dave mistakes a photo of Madeleine Albright for Leslie's grandmother, Leslie becomes reluctant.

-Meanwhile, Ann (Rashida Jones) offers to cook Mark (Paul Schneider) a cheap meal if he will fix her broken shower; Mark accepts what he calls "the weirdest second date ever".
-That night, the date goes well, until Ann takes her trash outside and finds her ex-boyfriend Andy (Chris Pratt) is spying on her from the construction pit near her house, where he is now living.
+Meanwhile, Ann offers to cook Mark a cheap meal if he will fix her broken shower; Mark accepts what he calls "the weirdest second date ever".
+That night, the date goes well, until Ann takes her trash outside and finds her ex-boyfriend Andy is spying on her from the construction pit near her house, where he is now living.
 Back inside, Ann complains about Andy to Mark, who thinks they should invite Andy inside when it starts to rain.
 Ann reluctantly agrees, and Andy spends the rest of the night interrupting their conversations and spoiling romantic moments.
 After dinner, Ann kicks him out, but Andy remains convinced the night went very well for him.